Abby Abinanti

-Abby Abinanti is California’s first Native American female lawyer.
+Abby Abinanti (born 1947 in San Francisco, California) is California's first Native American female lawyer.

+Early life and education

-Abinanti was born in 1947 in San Francisco, California and she grew up on the Yurok Indian Reservation.
-She initially studied journalism at Humboldt State University, but then decided to enroll at the University of New Mexico School of Law.
+She grew up on the Yurok Indian Reservation.
+She studied journalism at Humboldt State University, and later enrolled at the University of New Mexico School of Law.
 She was particularly interested in the field of Indian law and later specialized in family court proceedings and juvenile dependency due in large part to the Indian Child Welfare Act (1978).

+Career

 She was called to the State Bar of California in 1974.
 During the course of her legal career, Abinanti had developed the first tribal program to help members with the expungement process.
 In the 1990s, she began serving as a Commissioner in the Unified Family Court for the San Francisco Superior Court until retiring in 2011.
-From 2014-2015, she served as a part-time Commissioner for San Francisco Superior Court’s dependency division.
+From 2014-2015, she served as a part-time Commissioner for San Francisco Superior Court's dependency division.

 Abinanti began serving as a Judge of the Yurok Tribal Court in 1997.
-Since 2007, she has served as the court’s Chief Judge.
+Since 2007, she has served as the court's Chief Judge.